Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: Conclusions

 {\bf Acknowledgements}

-We would like to thank Christopher Stubbs; Christopher Crockett; Fred Walters; David Charbonneau, Zachory Berta and the MEarth project; Jochen Greiner at GROND; Matthew Templeton and the AAVSO for their help and advice with observing VB~10.
-This work was supported in part by NSF under AST-0908878.
+We thank Christopher Stubbs; Christopher Crockett; Fred Walters; David Charbonneau, Zachory Berta and the MEarth project; Jochen Greiner at GROND; Matthew Templeton and the AAVSO for their help and advice.
+This work was supported in part by NSF under AST-0908878 and under AST-0908406.